tinyg210/testcontainers-shipment-list-demo/README.md

 ## Introduction

 This repository will be focusing on integration tests for your AWS powered application, using Testcontainers.
-It is referencing another [repo](https://github.com/tinyg210/shipment-list-demo) that does strictly the development part, so let's move forward with the integration tests here.
+It is referencing another [repo](https://github.com/tinyg210/shipment-list-demo) that describes strictly the development part, so let's move forward with the integration tests here.

 The primary goal of integration tests is to uncover issues that may arise when different components